udayakumar-s/ej2-angular-docs/ej2-angular/appbar/getting-started.md

 ## Adding Syncfusion AppBar component

-Modify the template in `app.component.ts` file with `ejs-appbar` to render the AppBar component.
+Modify the template in `app.component.ts` file with `ejs-AppBar` to render the AppBar component.

 ```javascript
 import { Component } from "@angular/core";